Canoe Sprint Performance Strategy

 We recognise the importance of providing clarity for all around the process and timelines for the production of this Strategy.
 In creating a strategy that is owned by the whole sport, it will be important not only to ensure that it has the right content, but that there is a thorough engagement with the paddling community in its creation.

 We are aiming to create a performance strategy for sprint racing from club to podium.
-Whilst the Strategy is going to be wider and more inclusive than ever before, there remains a need to align this process with the UK Sport funding submission in October 2020 as this funding will be crucial to the successful delivery of the Strategy.
+Whilst the Strategy is going to be wider and more inclusive than ever before, there remains a need to align this process with the Paris cycle UK Sport funding submission as this funding will be crucial to the successful delivery of the Strategy.

 Certain elements of the Strategy have to be well developed by then, in order to inform this submission and to secure the maximum funding available.
-The Strategy will also inform the funding submissions for the Talent programmes which will also be made to the Home Country Sports Councils late in 2020.
+The Strategy will also inform the funding submissions for the Talent programmes made to the Home Country Sports Councils.

 |June/July||Vision, Mission, Goals created to form the Strategic Framework|